-10.2.1 A tensile test shall be carried out on material taken from the cylindrical part of the cylinder by adopting either of the following procedures.

-- a) Rectangular specimens shall be prepared in accordance with Figure 5 and with a gauge length $L{\rm o} = 5,65 \, \sqrt{S{\rm o}}$.
-The two faces of the test piece, representing the inside and outside surfaces of the cylinder, shall not be machined.
-The elongation after fracture, A, measured shall be not less than 14 %. - b) Machined round specimens shall be prepared having the maximum diameter practicable, the elongation, A, measured on a gauge length of five times the specimen diameter being no less than 16 %.
+- 10.2.1 A tensile test shall be carried out on material taken from the cylindrical part of the cylinder by adopting either of the following procedures. - a) Rectangular specimens shall be prepared in accordance with Figure 7 and with a gauge length $L{\rm o} = 5,65 \sqrt{S{\rm o}}$ .
+The two faces of the test piece representing the inside and the outside surfaces of the cylinder shall not be machined.
+The elongation, A, shall be not less than the values given in Equation (5):